-Can something as benign as yoga really have an effect upon chronic joint pain?
+Can something as simple as yoga really have an effect upon chronic joint pain?

-Those who practice the breathing techniques and meditation of this age-old discipline have found yoga has a powerful effect in the natural relief of joint, knee, and back pain and recent scientific tests are also reaching the same conclusion.
+Those who practice the breathing techniques, the simple but powerful postures, and the mind-calming meditation of this age-old discipline have found that yoga has a powerful effect in the natural relief of joint, knee, and back pain and recent scientific tests are also reaching the same conclusion.

 How Does Yoga Work to Relieve Chronic Joint Pain?

-The three aspects of yoga – breathing, relaxation and meditation – distract the mind from pain, reduce the body’s tense reaction to pain and allow the sufferer to move through the pain rather than resisting it.
+The aspects of yoga – breathing, relaxation, postures and meditation – distract the mind from pain, reduce the body’s tense reaction to pain and allow the sufferer to move through the pain rather than resisting it.
 This practice of mind over matter means that the pain loses its full impact.

 It is medically proven that muscles relax when we exhale, so lengthening the time of exhalation reduces tension and replaces it with relaxation.
 Once a yogi (someone practising yoga) becomes aware of their breathing, they can take charge and achieve calmer, slower respiration which in turn reduces chronic pain.